 All panels, presentations, and break-out sessions aim to enlighten participants on best practices in their respective fields and strengthen lines of communication.
 Topics often include the significance of the local cultural heritage; how the emergency management process works and where it affects collecting institutions; lessons learned from local disasters; and models for establishing cooperative networks.

 Forums provide many opportunities to network, and break-out sessions are designed to result in follow-up projects that strengthen the personal contacts so important to long-term partnerships.
-Forums average about 75 participants and include professionals from museums, libraries, archives, and historic sites, as well as neighborhood first responders, key state and local emergency managers, and civic leaders.
+They average about 75 participants and include professionals from museums, libraries, archives, and historic sites, as well as neighborhood first responders, key state and local emergency managers, and civic leaders.